Russian landmine kills Ukrainian bomb-disposal team

 Russia, which invaded Ukraine 10 months ago, controls most but not all of Kherson region.

-By mid-November, Ukrainian forces retook Kherson City – the region’s administrative centre – and a number of settlements in the region.
+By mid-November, Ukrainian forces retook Kherson City – the region’s administrative centre – and several settlements in the region.

-Explosive experts have worked there since, with President Volodymyr Zelenskiy saying Russian forces had heavily mined buildings and objects.
+Explosive experts have worked there since, with Ukraine President Volodymyr Zelensky saying Russian forces had heavily mined buildings and objects.

 They have also done so in many other areas that Ukraine has retaken.